Maków Mazowiecki: History

 The town obtained its town charter in 1421.
-It was a Polish royal town, administratively located in the Masovian Voivodeship in the Greater Poland Province of the Polish Crown.
+It was a county seat and royal town of the Kingdom of Poland, administratively located in the Masovian Voivodeship in the Greater Poland Province.

 A battle was fought nearby on August 19, 1920, during the Polish-Soviet War.
 Before 1939 about 7,000 people lived in Maków, including 4,000 Poles and 3,000 Jews.

+World War II

 During the German invasion of Poland, which started World War II, the Einsatzgruppe V entered the town on September 10–11, 1939, commit atrocities against the population.
 The Einsatzgruppe V immediately carried out searches of Polish offices and organizations.
 Medicines from pharmacies and local supplies of grain, sugar and rice were confiscated for the German Army.
 Under German occupation the name was Germanized to Mackeim.
 In Maków, the German occupying administration operated a concentration camp for ill and disabled people from the region.
 In February 1940, the Germans murdered 560 people from the camp in a forest near Wyszogród, while 50 people from the local hospital were murdered in the nearby village of Grzanka.

 The Jewish community was murdered by Nazi Germany in the Holocaust.
 Some killings were done in the town; thousands of Maków Mazowiecki Jews were murdered at the Auschwitz concentration camp.
-The Germans also operated a forced labour camp in the town from 1941 to 1944.
+The Germans also operated a forced labour camp for Poles and Jews in the town from 1940 to 1944.

-While a secret protocol had been struck prior to World War II between Nazi Germany and the Soviet Union that laid plans to split up Poland between them, Germany later abrogated this agreement and struck deeply into Russian territory.
-The Germans occupied Maków Mazowiecki from September 1939 to April 1945.
+Many prisoners died to typhus and cholera.
+After the camp's dissolution, the surviving prisoners were sent to camps in Działdowo and Gdańsk.

+The Germans occupied Maków Mazowiecki until April 1945.
 In January 1945, heavy fighting and artillery barrages destroyed 90% of the town's buildings.